 Related services must be provided at no cost to a child's family.
-The school may ask for parent written consent to bill other private agencies, such as a parent's private insurance, for health-related services or Medical Assistance.

-The school district needs parental consent to release any personally identifiable information from the child's educational record.
-This includes information about the types of services the child receives in school.
-Schools may not require parents to enroll in a public benefits or insurance program in order to receive related services.
-The child must receive the related services in his or her IEP, whether or not parents give consent to use their private insurance or Medical Assistance benefits.
+The school may ask for parent consent to bill other private agencies, such as a parent's private insurance, for related services.
+However, the school needs the written consent of parents to do this.
+The child must receive the related services in his or her IEP, whether or not parents give consent to use their private benefits.